techniixdotcom/niixkey/README.md

+DUE TO WPA3 THIS DOEWS NOT WORK ....

 direct run on debian based systems

-love chillis love it hot, but fuck the root rot
+love chillis love it hot, but fuck the root